prathimacode-hub/IoT-Spot/Arduino/Dino Game using Arduino/README.md

 - 1K ohm Resistor
 - 2 Pushbuttons
 - Some Wires

+## Workflow:
+- Here we start by including the LCD library and the LCD definition and the bitmap array for the dinosaur character.
+- Then we define the character for the tree.
+The definition for buttons Enter and Select.
+String for alphabet to write your name.
+- Start by initializing the LCD.
+Then create special characters the dinosaur character and the tree character.
+- The main loop function, start by clearing the LCD.
+Reads from the two push buttons.
+The pin mode as internal pull up using the internal pull up resistor.
+- Then we print the menu and we read the buttons using digital read function.
+The print score function prints the score on the LCD.
 ## Setup instructions:

 - We connect Arduino UNO to the LCD using 4 Pins of Data and the control Pins R/W, E and RS.